UNCSRP/Data-Analysis-Training-Modules/01-Chapter1.md

 # 1.1 Introduction to Coding in R

-This training module was developed by Dr. Kyle Roell and Dr. Julia E. Rager
+This training module was developed by Dr. Kyle R. Roell and Dr. Julia E. Rager

 Fall 2021